 It remains the case that most cases of child sexual abuse are neither reported nor identified during childhood and so will not appear in official agency data.
 The extent to which agencies recognise, respond to and record concerns of CSA is important.
 On this page we draw on two examples where we have examined existing reporting methods and reviewed how these could be amended and adjusted to help professionals acurrately reflect the scale of care needed, without budensome or unrealistic methods.
 As with all data collection in child sexual abuse, the better we can understand the scale and nature of abuse, the better placed we are at addressing it and implementing effective change.

-The research involved examination of a sample of electronic social care records relating to children in two Welsh local authorities.
-A total of 44 case files, drawn from across a range of social work interventions, were studied.
-In addition, two focus groups were undertaken with 10 social workers from the two local authorities.
+Building on our work exploring current trends and variations in official data on child sexual abuse, the CSA Centre and the Welsh Government commissioned a study to build a better understanding of the scale of child sexual abue encountered by local authority children’s services.The research examined a sample of electronic social care records relating to children in two Welsh local authorities.
+A total of 44 case files, drawn from across a range of social work interventions, were studied and supplemented by two focus groups with 10 social workers from the two local authorities.

 The scale of CSA concerns encountered by local authority children’s services is significantly under-reported in official data

 - Official data on the scale of child sexual abuse within children’s services caseloads significantly under-represents the reality of these concerns

 - Concerns relating to child sexual abuse were recorded in many of the case files, including those where child sexual abuse, specifically, was not identified as a key concern.
 Just 1/5th of the 30 children whose records identified child sexual abuse concerns were on the child protection register for sexual abuse, or multiple forms of abuse including sexual abuse